Ongoing Professional Learning is a Necessity for Educators

 Short video describing the differences between the NGSS and WSS - You can also download the PowerPoint slides from this video here in .pptx format w/ the notes, or here as a pdf.

-- Carnegie and NSTA Webinars - fabulous NGSS webinar series on 1) selecting and using phenomena, 2) modeling, 3) student discourse, and 4) unit storylines.
+- NSTA NGSS Webinars - thoughtful, Carnegie-funded webinar series on 1) selecting and using phenomena, 2) modeling, 3) student discourse, and 4) unit storylines.

-- NSTA Archive of NGSS Webinars - includes specific webinars for K-5, all practices, all crosscutting concepts, big ideas of science, assessment, engineering, and more!
+- Archive of NGSS Webinars from NSTA - includes specific webinars by grade level, all practices, all crosscutting concepts, big ideas of science, assessment, engineering, and more!
+Curated by Lauren Kaupp of Hawai'i.

 - Bozeman Science, Paul Andersen - short videos on LOTS of aspects of NGSS, plus other great resources

-- Talk from Helen Quinn - Dr. Helen Quinn (Stanford physics professor) facilitated the development of the NRC Framework for K-12 Science Education that led to the NGSS.
-In this talk she discusses what instruction should look like with these standards and implications for post-secondary instruction as well.
+- Talk from Helen Quinn - Dr. Helen Quinn (Stanford physics professor) facilitated the development of the NRC Framework for K-12 Science Education that provided the foundation for the NGSS.
+In this talk she discusses the Framework and implications for instruction.

 Classroom videos

-- Ambitious Science Teaching - classroom videos plus their site includes a variety of resources and classroom tools on designing lessons, dialogue, and modeling
+- Ambitious Science Teaching - Includes classroom videos and a variety of resources and classroom tools on designing lessons, dialogue, and modeling.
+For example, they have a great 2nd grade video on modeling and argumentation.

-- Teaching Channel - has classroom videos and NGSS overview videos, but you have to dig (search NGSS and a grade level).
-There is also a special series of four NGSS-related videos:
+- Teaching Channel - has classroom videos and NGSS overview videos, but you or your school/district now has to have a paid subscription.
+Search for NGSS and grade levels for videos.

-- Videos at the bottom: STEM for English Learners - UW-Madison Resource - includes a couple of classroom videos at the bottom of the web page and more on this page.
+- STEM for English Learners - UW-Madison Resource - videos are located at the bottom of the pages, the includes a couple of classroom videos showcasing effective dialogue practices in science and math with more on this page.
 There are also various resources for supporting dialogue in science and math classes.

 For questions about this information, contact Kevin Anderson (608) 266-3319